emyann/UiFriendlyzr/README.md

 - Now let's click on play and hover block to display tooltip
 - Refresh the page, press play and tooltip are always here !!

-Blocks' reference are saved using a generated fingerprint , so you can move blocks to another location without tooltips disappear.
+Blocks' reference are saved using a generated hash , so you can move blocks to another location without tooltips disappear.

 Stay tuned, I'll will bring lot of features.